Chocolate Cake with Vanilla Buttercream

 Classic combinations such as a yellow cake with chocolate frosting, vanilla cupcakes with Nutella buttercream and this chocolate + vanilla are always great to have in your baking arsenal.
 I find myself making these recipes over and over for family celebrations and I’ve been trying to document them here.
 Even though they are nothing new, I still think they are worth sharing in case you need one of these in your back pocket.

-I particularly like this combination because it has your rich, decadent chocolate cake that is topped with a whipped sweet vanilla buttercream.
-This is the best of both worlds and an easy crowd pleaser.
+I particularly like this combination because it has your rich, decadent chocolate cake that is topped with whipped sweet vanilla buttercream.
+This is the best of both worlds and an easy crowd-pleaser.
 Chocoholics will love it and vanilla lovers will too.

 As usual, I used my go-to one bowl chocolate cake recipe but you can use your favorite chocolate cake recipe.
 This classic chocolate cake recipe that is butter-based would also be great with this combination.
 Regardless of the chocolate cake you use, just make sure you use good quality ingredients to get a rich chocolate base.